urschrei/simplification/README.md

 Passing empty and/or 1-element lists will return them unaltered.

-## But I want to Simplify Polylines
+## But I Want to Simplify Polylines
 No problem; [Decode them to LineStrings](https://github.com/urschrei/pypolyline) first.

 ``` python